 The need to develop a sustainable society and economy is reiterated among designers and others who care about the future of our planet.
-These concerns are supported by evidence that is cited by leaders in industry and government.
-For example, the Paris Agreement cites four important issues that threaten the future of the planet: human-generated emissions, global warming, climate change’s threat to human health and life’s resources*.
+The Paris Agreement cites four important issues that threaten the future of the planet: human-generated emissions, global warming, climate change’s threat to human health and life’s resources*.

-While large initiatives are implemented at an institutional level, these leaders are encouraging change at the individual level.
-How do they convince people to change their values about sustainability?
-One message for those individuals is that they have to consider sustainability’s importance for the future.
+Those who are not active to sustainability at a political or institutional level have to consider its importance for the future.
 In the near future, these issues will most certainly affect the generations alive now.
 But I think the care for a sustainable future extends further — these problems will affect the generations that haven’t yet been born.

 Here I will consider why people of any age should now think of the importance of preserving life’s resources beyond their own lifetime.

 I took a class on sustainable futures that semester, and these pressing issues that the Paris Agreement cites were explained.
 “We need to care about the future our planet,” they taught us.
 We read about predicting futures in 2080 and beyond.
 But I kept asking myself:

 Why care about a future beyond our own?

 I think this is also a psychological question.